Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_pre_instructions.md

 Before you begin, you’ll do a short **practice round** where you tell your story to an empty room.

+At the end of the study you will tell your story a final time to just the camera.

 ### 💭 If you don’t have a story yet

 Take a moment to think of one now.